vivekkts/ts-document-scanner/README.md

 ## Contributions

 Contributions are welcome.
-If you want to contribute to the development of Cunning Document Scanner, follow these steps:
+If you want to contribute to the development of Document Scanner, follow these steps:

 1. Fork the repository.
 2. Create a branch for your contribution: `git checkout -b your_feature`